carlossg/presentations/2023-05_devoxx_uk/index.md

 ----

-### In a host with 32 CPUs, and 2 JVMs with each 8 CPU requests and no limits, how much CPU can one use if the other one is not using CPU?
+### In a 32 CPU host with 2 JVMs where one is idle, each with 8 CPU requests/no limits, what is the max CPU used?

-1. 100%
+1. 8
-2. 75%
+2. 16
-3. 50%
+3. 32
-4. 25%

 ----

-### In a host with 32 CPUs, and 2 JVMs with each 8 CPU requests and no limits, how much CPU can one use if the other one is not using CPU?
+### In a 32 CPU host with 2 JVMs where one is idle, each with 8 CPU requests/no limits, what is the max CPU used?

-1. **100%**
+1. 8
-2. 75%
+2. 16
-3. 50%
+3. **32**
-4. 25%

 ----